Lewis Hamilton

 He almost won the world championship in his rookie year, but two disastrous final races proved to be crucial.
 He did win the title the following year, his only one with McLaren.

-After making the shift to Ferrari in 2025, Hamilton went on to have a difficult first campaign with the Scuderia, being way off the pace of teammate Charles Leclerc and not scoring a single podium all year long.
 With a more competitive car and a new race engineer in 2026, Hamilton actually has a good shot at winning some more Grands Prix, but the question remains – is he still capable of those excellent performances that defined him when he was younger?